 B. Withdrawal Procedure

-The student must withdraw officially in one of three ways: through MURPHY telephone registration, MURPHY On-line (at https://banner.stthomas.edu/) or by permission of the Dean of Students.
+The student must withdraw officially in one of three ways: through MURPHY telephone registration, MURPHY On-line (at https://banner.stthomas.edu/) or by permission of the Associate Dean for Academic Affairs.
 The withdrawal date is the date the withdrawal process is begun.
 If the student fails to withdraw officially, the withdrawal date will become the midpoint of the term, unless the university can document a later date.
 In certain circumstances if an earlier date of last academic activity is determined, this date may be used in the calculation of “earned” federal aid.

 C. Calculation of “Earned” Federal Aid